 Make Social Media Work for Your Food Business

+You probably already use Facebook, Twitter, or some other social media site in your personal life, but don't overlook its potential benefits for your food business.
 Social media is a one-stop shop for many of the tools you need to grow your business.
 It connects you with people who are interested in products like yours.
 It is a source of instant feedback and a market research tool.
 It helps you bond with customers and potential customers.

 It can be used to promote a sale or other special event in an instant.
 But you have to be proactive.